A Study of Commonsense Reasoning over Visual Object Properties: Conclusions and Future Directions

-This paper developed an evaluation framework for evaluating object-centric reasoning in images.
-The framework considers three distinct image types (photographic, animated, and AI-generated), three reasoning levels (direct recognition, property inference, counterfactual), and four property types (physical, taxonomic, functional, relational).
-We instantiated this framework into ORBIT, a VQA benchmark with over 1,000 questions for 360 images, split uniformly across the evaluation dimensions.
-Experiments with 12 state-of-the-art VLMs revealed low accuracy, with most models performing far below humans, and the best only achieving 40\% accuracy.
-VLMs struggle particularly with realistic (photographic) images, counterfactual reasoning about physical and functional properties, and infrequent counts over 5.
+This paper developed a commonsense evaluation framework for evaluating object property reasoning in images, covering three distinct image types (photographic, animated, and AI-generated), three reasoning levels (direct recognition, property inference, counterfactual), and four property types (physical, taxonomic, functional, relational).
+We instantiated this framework on two VQA benchmarks: \first, with over 1K counting questions, and \second, with over 2K comparison questions.
+Experiments with 12 state-of-the-art VLMs revealed low counting accuracy, with most models performing far below human performance and the best achieving only 40\% accuracy, which increased to 52\% when including GPT-o3.
+VLMs struggle particularly with photographic images, counterfactual reasoning about physical and functional properties, and infrequent counts greater than five.
 Humans also struggle with photographic images and physical properties, but excel at counterfactual questions and have no frequency effects on counts.
+Although the samples of \second\ are derived from \first, we note that it evaluates a different reasoning capability over counts, yielding new insights: whether models perform approximate comparisons for larger count differences, how model uncertainty can distinguish correct from incorrect answers, and where model attention is focused.
+Interestingly, when asked to compare images based on their counts, most VLMs performed better for higher differences, but their performance on very large differences remained relatively modest.
+Analyzing the errors made by humans and VLMs closely revealed that, although both make a sizeable proportion of perceptual mistakes, VLMs are dominated by unnatural errors, whereas humans struggle with semantic ambiguity.

+In summary, unlike previous benchmarks, OPTICS jointly controls the three axes of object properties, reasoning complexity, and image types.
+This leads to novel insights: (1) \textit{Perception bottleneck}: reasoning complexity ordering inverts on top-tier VLMs, exposing perception, not reasoning, as the bottleneck.
+(2)\textit{ Realism gap}: the ordering of task difficulty across image types holds for both humans and VLMs and is `animated < AI-generated < photographic'.
+(3) \textit{Error tendencies}: while VLMs make unnatural mistakes, humans struggle with semantic ambiguity.

+We consider three directions for future work to improve on the work presented here.
+First, generative AI still suffers from limited accuracy and diversity in autonomous question generation, causing \textit{scaling up object reasoning benchmarks to require substantial human effort}.
+Our attempt to generate a scalable version based on richly annotated data (\cref{sec:vg_exp}) showed that automatically creating such benchmarks remains challenging.
+Novel approaches, such as metamorphic testing~\cite{yuan2021perception}, are necessary to grow \first\ and \second~systematically in size and coverage of additional object properties, question types beyond counting and comparison, and open-ended answers.
+The quality of VLM-generated questions can be improved by incorporating self-correction mechanisms~\cite{liao2025can}, human visual prompting~\cite {cai2024vip}, or recent automated scoring metrics~\cite{aghazadeh2025cap}.
+Thus, while our primary focus is on providing high-quality evaluation and detailed analysis, we see scaling up as an important direction for future work.